-- (1) France submitted its draft updated integrated national energy and climate plan on 11 November 2023.
-Due to the late submission of France's draft updated national energy and climate plan, the European Commission has had limited time to draft its assessment in order to adopt this recommendation six months before the final updated national energy and climate plans are due, as required by Article 9(2) of Regulation (EU) 2018/1999. - (2) Article 3 and Annex I to Regulation (EU) 2018/1999 ('the Governance Regulation') lay down the elements that are to be included in the updated integrated national energy and climate plans.
-In December 2022, the Commission adopted the Guidance to Member States on the process and scope of preparing the draft and final updated national energy and climate plans.
-The Guidance identified good practices and outlined the implications of recent policy, legal and geopolitical developments in energy and climate policies.
+- (1) Bulgaria submitted its draft updated integrated national energy and climate plan (NECP) on 20 February 2024.
+Due to the late submission of Bulgaria's draft updated NECP, the European Commission was not in a position to adopt this Recommendation six months before the final updated national energy and climate plans are due, as required by Article 9(2) of Regulation (EU) 2018/1999. - (2) Article 3 and Annex I to Regulation (EU) 2018/1999 ('the Governance Regulation') lay down the elements that are to be included in the updated integrated national energy and climate plans.
+In December 2022, the Commission adopted the Guidance to Member States on the process and scope of preparing the draft and final updated national energy and climate plans2.
+The Guidance identified good practices and outlined the implications of recent policy, legal and geopolitical developments in energy and climate policies. - (3) In connection with REPowerEU plan3, and as part of the 2022 and 2023 European Semester cycles, the Commission has put a strong focus on Member States' energy and climate related reform and investment needs to strengthen energy security and affordability by accelerating the green and fair transition.
+This is reflected in the 2022 and 2023 country reports for Bulgaria4 and Council Recommendations5 to Bulgaria.